 EU-wide recognition of vocational qualifications is a priority.

-Europass documents help people present their skills and qualifications in a standard format that makes it easier for employers to understand qualifications from other countries, and for workers to apply for jobs abroad.
-The documents include:
+Europass is a set of documents that help people present their skills and qualifications in a standard Europe-wide format.
+This makes it easier for employers to understand qualifications from other countries, and for workers to apply for jobs abroad.

 The EU's scheme for studying abroad is named after Erasmus, a 16th century scholar.

-The EU is working with 20 other countries to create the European Higher Education Area (EHEA) through the 'Bologna process', which promotes mutual recognition of periods of study, comparable qualifications and uniform quality standards.
+The 'Bologna Process' and launch of the European Higher Education Area aim to make it easier to move between education systems in Europe by promoting mutual recognition of periods of study, comparable qualifications and uniform quality standards.

 The core mission of the EIT is to bring together Europe's best higher education institutions, research centres and businesses to focus on major social challenges.